mediaforensics/medifor-ui/docs/ansible.md

 - `ansible/templates/watchdog.py` - Python script that will watch _docker-compose_ commands for exiting containers and will automatically restart them

 ## How it Works

-We'll use the case of local development for an example.

 ```bash
 $ cd ansible